Trade Import

 Bybit

-Bybit trade-history CSV imports with the correct Trade History export instead of Closed P&L.
+Bybit trade-history imports with the correct Trade History export instead of Closed P&L.

 Hyperliquid